csandmann/DoKo/README.md

 # DoKo
-at some point in the future, this will hopefully beat be in a game of DoKo
+At some point in the future, this will hopefully beat be in a game of DoKo